Banksy: Technique

 Because of the secretive nature of Banksy's work and identity, it is uncertain what techniques he uses to generate the images in the stencils, though it is assumed he uses computers for some images due to the photographic quality of much of his work.
 He mentions in his book Wall and Piece that, as he was starting to do graffiti, he was always either caught or could never finish the art in one sitting.
 He claims he changed to stencilling while hiding from the police under a rubbish lorry, when he noticed the stencilled serial number.
 He then devised a series of intricate stencils for minimising time and overlapping of the colour.

 In a 2003 interview, Banksy described his technique, when making a piece in a public area, as "quick" and "I want to get it done and dusted."

-There exists a debate about the influence behind his work.
+A debate about the influence behind his work exists.
 Some critics claim Banksy was influenced by musician and graffiti artist 3D.
 Another source credits the artist's work to resemble that of French graffiti artist Blek le Rat.
 It is said that Banksy was inspired by their use of stencils, later taking this visual style and transforming it through modern political and social pieces.

 Banksy's stencils feature striking and humorous images occasionally combined with slogans.
 The message is usually anti-war, anti-capitalist or anti-establishment.
 Subjects often include rats, apes, policemen, soldiers, children, and the elderly.

 In the broader art world, stencils are traditionally hand drawn or printed onto sheets of acetate or card, before being cut out by hand.
 This technique allows artists to paint quickly to protect their anonymity.
 There is dispute in the street art world over the legitimacy of stencils, with many artists criticising their use as "cheating".

 In 2018, Banksy created a piece live as it was being auctioned at Sotheby's.
 The piece originally consisted of a framed painting of Girl with Balloon.
 While the bidding was in progress, a shredder was activated from within the frame, partially destroying the painting, and thus creating a new piece.
 The shredder had been pre-emptively built into the frame a few years prior in case the painting was put up for auction.

 The new artwork, consisting of the half-shredded painting still in its frame, is titled Love Is in the Bin.

 In 2025, the BBC unearthed previously unseen Banksy murals that differ in their execution from the well-known stencil style of graffiti for which the artist is commonly known.
 The murals, created for a youth club in the artist's home city, are examples of the early technique of the artist.